bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Jasmine has many features, including: It\'s fast, has low overhead, and has no external dependencies.
-It\'s a batteries-included library with everything you need to test your code.
+Jasmine has many features, including: It&apos;s fast, has low overhead, and has no external dependencies.
+It&apos;s a batteries-included library with everything you need to test your code.
 It is available for both Node and browser.
 It is compatible with other languages, such as Python and Ruby.